 You can also fill out the online Elective Home Education registration form.

-If you have a complaint or concern regarding an individual member of staff or the team please put it in writing and send it to the address listed in our Related Services, which can be found in our related downloads at the bottom of this page.
+If you have a complaint or concern regarding an individual member of staff or the team please put it in writing and send it to the address listed in our Related Services, which can be found in our related downloads on page.